How do I...

 It is important that you allow at least 2 working days to process your request.
 Please note that working days exclude weekends and bank holidays and therefore a request left at the surgery on Friday afternoon will be available Tuesday afternoon.
 It would be wise to allow an extra working day if ordering via the chemist.

 Please do not order a repeat prescription until you are down to your last two weeks supply of medication.
-If there are exceptional reasons, such as a holiday, why you need to place your order earlier than this then please accompany your request with a note of explanation.
+If there are exceptional reasons, such as a holiday, why you need to place your order earlier than this then please let us know when making your request.

 What to do if you have Problems with your Repeat Prescription.